Sunanda Pushkar death: Delhi HC asks Arnab Goswami to show restraint, stop running media trial

 “Can a man be abused like this in a public debate?”
 Sibal asked the court.
 “How can he [Goswami] say that a murder was committed, when the chargesheet says otherwise?
 This can’t continue like this till this court hears the matter.”

-The court rebuked the journalist for implying that it was a murder case when the chargesheet was based on abetment to suicide charges.
+The court rebuked Goswami for implying that it was a murder case when the chargesheet was based on abetment to suicide charges.
 “Were you there at the spot, are you an eyewitness?” the court asked.
 “Do you even know what constituted murder?
 You need to first understand what murder is before claiming that a murder took place.”

-Goswami’s lawyer Malvika Trivedi argued that the journalist had credible evidence from a doctor of the All India Institutes of Medical Sciences.
+Goswami’s lawyer Malvika Trivedi argued that the editor had credible evidence from a doctor of the All India Institutes of Medical Sciences.
 However, the court said that Goswami was not in the field of evidence collection.
 “Can the media act as an appellate authority over what is stated in the chargesheet?” it added.

 Pushkar was found dead in a New Delhi hotel in January 2014.
 The police have charged Tharoor with abetting suicide.
 Tharoor had claimed the charges against him were “preposterous and baseless” and a product of a “malicious and vindictive campaign”.

-In March last year, the Delhi High Court had rejected Goswami and the Republic TV’s petition that sought to quash a court’s order to register a First Information Report against them.
+In March last year, the Delhi High Court had rejected Goswami and Republic TV’s petition that sought to quash a court’s order to register a First Information Report against them.
 The January 21 magisterial court’s order was based on a complaint filed by Tharoor in connection with his wife’s death.